EmixamPP/linux-enable-ir-emitter/README.md

 This software was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.

 ## Installation
+ARM architecture are supported, refer directly to the manual build section.

 Distributions repository are no longer supported, and will never be supported again.
 For more information, please read this [post](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/About-distributions-repository).
 ### rpm package :